BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 - Answer "East" (+1 Eizen)
 - Answer "North" (Neutral)

 Anyways, get the *Lab Key* from them.
 Take it on over to the Forsaken Laboratory beneath Wispy Tower.
 In the leftmost room, surf to the black door and use the key.
+Grab the *Reaper Cloth*.

 Talk to this tablet and you'll be engaged with a puzzle.
 Here is the solution: